-Some years ago now, as I was getting ready for yet another day, a breakfast television interview caught my attention.
-Lisa Marie Presley was discussing her relationship with music, her fight with drug addiction and her fondest memories of her father, the music icon Elvis Presley.
+Some years ago now, while getting ready for yet another ordinary day, a breakfast television interview caught my attention.
+Lisa Marie Presley was speaking about music, her struggle with addiction, and the memories she carried of her father, Elvis Presley.

-Since Lisa Marie was born around the same time as I, and my father was born the same year as Elvis, I couldn’t but think how blessed I have been to have had my father for this long.
+Because Lisa Marie was born around the same time as I was, and my own father was born in the same year as Elvis, I found myself suddenly aware of how blessed I have been to still have my father in my life for so long.

-I have a vivid memory from my childhood, where mum, my younger brother and I had walked to our local shopping centre.
-My brother and I were standing there waiting for our mum, when my eyes were drawn to a kiosk newspaper heading: “ROKIN KUNINGAS ELVIS PRESLEY ON KUOLLUT” (The King of Rock and Roll Elvis Presley has died).
-I knew of Elvis, because my older brother was a fan of his.
+I have a vivid memory from childhood.
+My mum, my younger brother and I had walked to our local shopping centre.
+My brother and I were standing there waiting for Mum when my eyes fell on a newspaper headline at a kiosk announcing that Elvis Presley had died.
+I already knew who Elvis was because my older brother was a fan of his.

-Because our move to Australia took place a year later, and it seemed the world could speak of nothing but Elvis around that time in history, in my mind I have always connected the death of Elvis and our migration to Australia together.
+Since our move to Australia took place only a year later, and because Elvis seemed to be spoken of everywhere at that time, the two events have always remained connected in my mind.
+Somehow the death of Elvis and our migration to Australia became woven together in my memory.

 So glad you are writing… I did not know gospel was Elvis’s favourite genre.